brady691213/ApiGen/src/CodeGenerators/README.md

 ## Tasks - Now

+- TASKT: Use static where OK
+- TASKT: Don't use namespaces as containers, rather use a shared namespace name and generate code for classes etc.
 - TASKT: Merge `CodeFileModel` and `ClassModel`
 - TASKT: Merge `TypeBuiler` and `ClassBuilder`
 - TASKT: Tests for builders and scaffolders